 We partner with Optum to help ensure that your employee gets the prescriptions they need.

-Our First Fill Program allows injured employees to get the prescriptions they need even before a claim has been filed with Texas Mutual.
+Our First Fill Program (English PDF, Spanish PDF) allows injured employees to get the prescriptions they need even before a claim has been filed with Texas Mutual.
 Learn more about our pharmacy benefit manager or call the Optum help desk at (833) 4U-OPTUM, (833) 486-7886.

 If you have an Other States policy, you can report injuries that occur outside of Texas directly to Argonaut Insurance by: